SolaceSamples/solace-samples-cloudfoundry-java/docs/_tutorials/secure-session.md

 and the password is the default JRE keystore password, `changeit`.

 That is all that is required when using a Certificate Authority issued certificate.
-The JRE's trusted store comes pre-configured with certificates that are sufficient to validated your CA-issued certificate.

 ## Working with a Self-signed Certificate